 We then construct a matrix with three rows and twice as many columns like the one below:

-z's are obtained along the way from the transformations.
-Then
+where the 's, 's, and 's are obtained along the way from the transformations.
+Then:

 Whichever method you prefer, it might be useful to check out a few matrix inverse properties to make our studies a little easier.

 Below we list a few observations and matrix inverse properties.